 Expenses that are generally compensable include wage loss, loss of support from a deceased victim, unreimbursed medical expenses, funeral or burial expenses, counseling, expenses attributable to pregnancy resulting from forcible rape, moving expenses, and other reasonable, necessary, and appropriate expenses.
 Generally, the Fund does not pay for property loss.
-The Commission lacks authority to award attorneys' fees.
-(F) THE CLAIM HAS A MINIMUM VALUE OF \$100 The Act provides that to qualify for an award, a claim must have a minimum value of \$100. § 19.2-368.11:1(H) If the value of the claim exceeds \$100, and the individual is an eligible claimant, but there are no expenses that can be paid by the Fund, the claim will receive an award for "record purposes only."
+The Commission lacks authority to award attorneys' fees. § 19.2-368.11:1 (F) THE CLAIM HAS A MINIMUM VALUE OF \$100 The Act provides that to qualify for an award, a claim must have a minimum value of \$100 after being reduced as provided in subsection G. § 19.2-368.11:1(H) If the value of the claim exceeds \$100, and the individual is an eligible claimant, but there are no expenses that can be paid by the Fund, the claim will receive an award for "record purposes only."
 This means that the claim was valued at \$100, but there were no eligible expenses for which the Fund could pay.
 The claimant is allowed two years from the date of filing to submit additional items for payment.
-If the claim is valued over \$100, but some expenses have been paid by other sources, the Fund will consider the balance of the expenses even if the original payment is less than \$100.
-(Policy of the Commission, October 10, 2002) (G) THE CLAIMANT IS ELIGIBLE UNDER THE ACT For specifics concerning eligibility, see Who May Receive Benefits (pages 8-10).
+(G) THE CLAIMANT IS ELIGIBLE UNDER THE ACT For specifics concerning eligibility, see Who May Receive Benefits (pages 8-10).